Cindy Prado Puts On A Sultry Show With A Surprise Ending While Wearing Revealing Satin Lingerie

 Model Cindy Prado thrilled her 2 million Instagram followers on Tuesday with a seductive video update that showcased her stunning physique and breathtaking features.
 The Cuban bombshell filmed her own version of the popular TikTok trend in which participants create a meaningful or comical vignette using a portion of the song "Just the Two of Us," which was crooned by Grover Washington Jr. and released in 1980.

-The video was a series of quick clips that cut quickly from one to the next – the majority showing Cindy beguilingly mouthing the lyrics to the romantic R&B track while she coquettishly interacted with the camera.
+The video featured a series of quick clips that cut quickly from one to the next -- the majority showing Cindy beguilingly mouthing the lyrics to the romantic R&B track while she coquettishly interacted with the camera.
 She tugged on her lingerie and swayed her hips back and forth as the song progressed.
-As the phrase, “I want to spend some time with you,” played in the background, she pointed toward the viewer with both hands, then pouted her full lips with a smoldering expression.
+As the phrase, "I want to spend some time with you," played in the background, she pointed toward the viewer with both hands, then pouted her full lips with a smoldering expression.

-Cindy wore a revealing lingerie ensemble that beautifully accentuated her most impressive assets.
-It featured silky, pale blue satin and eye-catching details that she toyed with as she bounced around in front of the camera.

-The top of two-piece set was a strapless, cropped bustier with an open center that was laced together with a slender ribbon and tied in a bow at her cleavage.
-Sculpted underwire demi-cups caused an alluring swell of her voluptuous bust, which nearly spilled out of the skimpy garment.
+The top of the two-piece set was a strapless, cropped bustier with an open center that was laced together with a slender ribbon and tied in a bow at her cleavage.
+Sculpted underwire demi-cups created an alluring swell of her voluptuous bust, which nearly spilled out of the skimpy garment.

-A long strap with metal clasp detailing was sewn to the bottom of each cup and dangled against her lithe midsection, grazing the top of her hips.
+Long straps with metal clasp detailing were sewn to the bottom of each cup and dangled against her lithe midsection, grazing the top of her hips.
 Their spacing and appearance resembled the sections of fabric on a garter belt that would traditionally hold stockings in place, but they were seemingly just decorative in this case.

 Cindy's matching panties featured a bit of symmetrically seamed detailing in the front, as well as double straps that ran high over both shapely hips.

-The bronzed beauty’s luxuriously thick mane was styled in loose, untamed curls that she tossed about as she moved.
+The bronzed beauty styled her luxuriously thick mane in loose, untamed curls that she tossed about as she moved.
 At one point during the clip, she got close to the camera and made intense eye-contact while running her fingers through her hair.